What is Top Down Forecasting?

 For the base case, the market share assumption is that for each segment, the share percentage will remain unchanged throughout the entire forecast period.

-But revenue still grows at a CAGR of 31.7% because of the growth of the overall market.
-More specifically, the revenue of the B2B software company is concentrated on SMBs and recall, SMBs market growth is expected to grow at 34.9%.
+But revenue still grows at a CAGR of 31.7% because of the growth of the market.
+More specifically, the revenue of the B2B software company is concentrated on SMBs, and recall, SMBs market growth is expected to grow at 34.9%.

-The takeaway being, even if the company fails to capture market share (i.e., around 1.6% of TAM and 2.5% of SAM), its total revenue can still grow at a 31.7% CAGR over the next five years.
+The takeaway is that even if the company fails to capture market share (i.e., around 1.6% of TAM and 2.5% of SAM), its total revenue can still grow at a 31.7% CAGR over the next five years.